ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax: Introduction

-Motivated by multimodal vision-language models like Dalle-2 \cite{ramesh_hierarchical_2022} and Imagen \cite{saharia_photorealistic_2022}, we aim to leverage information in text reports to improve medical image analysis.
-While models like the U-Net have been widely used for image segmentation in medical imaging, they do not incorporate text into their predictions \cite{ronneberger_u-net_2015}.
-Recent models like ConVIRT \cite{zhang_contrastive_2022} and GLoRIA \cite{huang_gloria_2021} have used image-report pairs and contrastive learning objectives to learn vision representations, which have shown promising results in downstream vision classification tasks with limited labels.
-Other approaches use image and text encoders to identify instances of pneumonia and place bounding boxes around them \cite{Bhalodia_multimodal_bounding_box_2021}, but do not produce pixel-level segmentation.
-LVIT \cite{li_lvit_2022} is a multimodal vision-language model which produces segmentation for patients with COVID, but the text inputs are synthesized from the ground-truth labels rather than using real free text physician reports.
+Motivated by the success of recent multimodal vision-language models \cite{ramesh_hierarchical_2022} \cite{saharia_photorealistic_2022}, we aim to leverage information in clinical reports to improve medical image analysis.
+Models like ConVIRT \cite{zhang_contrastive_2022} and GLoRIA \cite{huang_gloria_2021} have used image-report pairs and contrastive learning objectives to learn vision representations, which have shown promising results in downstream classification tasks.
+However, these models only utilized text for pre-training, without integrating it into the model to guide image analysis.
+Other approaches employed image and text encoders to identify instances of pneumonia and placed bounding boxes around them \cite{Bhalodia_multimodal_bounding_box_2021}, but did not provide pixel-level segmentation.
+LAVT \cite{yang_lavt_2022} produced pixel-wise predictions from image text pairs but was developed for referring image segmentation of household items rather than medical images.
+LVIT \cite{li_lvit_2022} is a vision-language model that took chest x-ray (CXR) images and text as inputs and generated segmentation masks for patients diagnosed with coronavirus disease 2019 (COVID-19).
+Nevertheless, the text inputs were synthesized from the ground-truth labels instead of using real free-form radiology reports.

-In this work, we aim to apply multimodal learning to integrate real physician text reports into the task of pixel-level segmentation on pneumothorax images.
-To this end, we developed an algorithm that can map concepts from language space into medical image space so that descriptive text can be used to guide image segmentation.
-We pursued pneumothorax segmentation over bounding box detection because of the oblong shape of pneumothorax, which often causes bounding boxes to envelop the entire lung, which is not as useful and does not allow for quantification.
-Compared to non-medical computer vision applications, pneumothorax segmentation is challenging due to the relatively low number of images and expertise required to generate labels.
+In this work, we aimed to apply multimodal learning to integrate real physician reports into the task of pneumothorax segmentation on chest radiographs.
+To this end, we developed an algorithm that maps concepts from language space into medical image space so that descriptive text can be used to guide image segmentation.
+Instead of bounding box detection, we pursued fine-grained segmentation, as it provides delineation of boundaries, and allows for morphological analysis and quantitative measurements (e.g., volume) of the disease.
+Compared to non-medical segmentation tasks, pneumothorax segmentation poses distinct challenges, including limited image availability, and the expertise and overall cost required for annotation.
+Our approach of directly incorporating physician-generated text into the image analysis has the benefit of improving segmentation accuracy by allowing the model to leverage the physician's expertise.
+Moreover, this integration of language paves the way for real-time, physician-guided disease assessment.